multiplexed/getHackPackLabelMakerImageFromOpenAI/README.md

   The current script asks the openAI API to "Generate a cartoon black and white outline pixel art illustration featuring a " + image_prompt + ", featuring a central centered object on a white background."

   There is a lot of room to experiment with the prompt to get the best images.
+Would love to know if there are other good AI image generation APIs that would work well with simple black and white image conversion.